Running WRF¶

 dfi_nfilter=7

-which digital filter type to use (0=uniform; 1=Lanczos; 2=Hamming; 3=Blackman; 4=Kaiser; 5=Potter; 6=Dolph window; 7=Dolph; 8=recursive high-order - option 7 is recommended)
+the digital filter type used; 0=uniform; 1=Lanczos; 2=Hamming; 3=Blackman; 4=Kaiser; 5=Potter; 6=Dolph window; 7=Dolph; 8=recursive high-order; option 7 is recommended

 dfi_cutoff_seconds=3600